ashfujiyama/tamadoro/Ideation.md

 ## Problem Statement

 [Describe the problem that your Chrome Extension will solve.
 What are the pain points that users experience?
 How does your extension address these pain points?]
+There are a lot of productivity tools online, but not many target extrinsic motivation to incentvize users to continue using the app to increase their productivity.
+More specifically, people tend to use pomodoro timers with a high likelihood of taking unnecessary breaks, dropping the habit of using it, etc. Tamatimer gamifies focus time to prevent these things from happening by providing a visual progress tracker while motivating them to develop the habit of using the app to keep their Tamagotchi inspired pet alive.

 ## Target Audience